nikola04/easy-token-auth/README.md

 # Easy OAuth2
-Implement OAuth2 Authentication into your project easily<br />
+Implement Token Authentication into your project easily<br />

 This is developed as a wrapper for `jsonwebtoken`